 |If you are a...||Your yearly income must be less than... *|

 * Some income is not counted toward the yearly limit (for example, welfare benefits, some wages earned by dependent children, and Supplemental Security Income.
-It's also important to note that your medical related expenses are considered when determining your yearly family income. * To be deducted, medical expenses must exceed 5% of MAPR, or, $659 ** To be deducted, medical expenses must exceed 5% of MAPR, or, $863
+It's also important to note that your medical-related expenses are considered when determining your yearly family income.

-VA pays you the difference between your countable family income and the yearly income limit which describes your situation (see chart above).
+The VA pays you the difference between your countable family income and the yearly income limit which describes your situation (see chart above).
 This difference is generally paid in 12 equal monthly payments rounded down to the nearest dollar.
-Call the toll-free number below for details.

 Aid and Attendance or Housebound Veterans

-Aid and Attendance (A&A) is a benefit paid in addition this benefit may not be paid without eligibility to pension.
+Aid and Attendance (A&A) is a benefit paid in addition to a pension.
+This benefit can't be paid without eligibility to pension.
 A veteran may be eligible for A&A when:

-- The veteran requires the aid of another person in order to perform personal functions required in everyday living, such as bathing, feeding, dressing, attending to the wants of nature, adjusting prosthetic devices, or protecting himself/herself from the hazards of his/her daily environment, OR,
+- They require the aid of another person in order to perform personal functions required in everyday living, such as bathing, feeding, dressing, attending to the wants of nature, adjusting prosthetic devices, or protecting themselves from the hazards of their daily environment, OR,

-- The veteran is bedridden, in that his/her disability or disabilities requires that he/she remain in bed apart from any prescribed course of convalescence or treatment, OR,
+- They are bedridden, meaning their disability requires that they remain in bed apart from any prescribed course of convalescence or treatment, OR,

-- The veteran is a patient in a nursing home due to mental or physical incapacity, OR,
+- They are a patient in a nursing home due to mental or physical incapacity, OR,

-- The veteran is blind, or so nearly blind as to have corrected visual acuity of 5/200 or less, in both eyes, or concentric contraction of the visual field to 5 degrees or less.
+- They are blind, or so nearly blind as to have corrected vision of 5/200 or less, in both eyes, or concentric contraction of the visual field to 5 degrees or less.

 Housebound is paid in addition to monthly pension.
-Like A&A, Housebound benefits may not be paid without eligibility to pension.
-A veteran may be eligible for Housebound benefits when:
+Like A&A, Housebound benefits can't be paid without eligibility to pension.
+A veteran may be eligible for housebound benefits when:

-- The veteran has a single permanent disability evaluated as 100-percent disabling AND, due to such disability, he/she is permanently and substantially confined to his/her immediate premises, OR,
+- They have a single permanent disability evaluated as 100% disabling AND, due to such disability, they are permanently and substantially confined to their immediate premises, OR,

-- The veteran has a single permanent disability evaluated as 100-percent disabling AND, another disability, or disabilities, evaluated as 60 percent or more disabling.
+- They have a single permanent disability evaluated as 100% disabling AND, another disability, or disabilities, evaluated as 60% or more disabling.

-How to Apply for Aid and Attendance and Housebound:
+How to Apply for Aid and Attendance and Housebound Benefits:

-- You may apply for Aid and Attendance or Housebound benefits by writing to the VA regional office having jurisdiction of the claim.
+You can apply for Aid and Attendance or Housebound benefits by writing to the VA office having jurisdiction of the claim.
 That would be the office where you filed a claim for pension benefits.
-If the regional office of jurisdiction is not known, you may file the request with any VA regional office.
+If you aren't sure which office handles your claim you can file the request with any VA regional office.

-- The report should be in sufficient detail to determine whether there is disease or injury producing physical or mental impairment, loss of coordination, or conditions affecting the ability to dress and undress, to feed oneself, to attend to sanitary needs, and to keep oneself ordinarily clean and presentable.
+The report should be in sufficient detail to determine that there is disease or injury producing physical or mental impairment, loss of coordination, or conditions affecting the ability to dress and undress, to feed oneself, to attend to sanitary needs, and to keep oneself ordinarily clean and presentable.

-- Whether the claim is for Aid and Attendance or Housebound, the report should indicate how well the individual gets around, where the individual goes, and what he or she is able to do during a typical day.
+Whether the claim is for Aid and Attendance or Housebound, the report should indicate how well the veteran gets around, where they go, and what they are able to do during a typical day.